![]() |

 Section 500.45 Regional Intake Entities

-The Department will assure the designation of regional intake points as necessary to accomplish consistent, System intake and service coordination throughout the State.
-The regional entity shall be the contracted entity responsible for implementation of the Early Intervention Services System within its designated geographic area.
+The Department will assure the designation of regional intake points as necessary to accomplish consistent System intake and service coordination throughout the State.
+The regional entity shall be the contracted entity responsible for implementation of the EI Services System within its designated geographic area.
 The regional entity shall:

 a) Participate in public awareness and child find activities by disseminating information to primary referral sources and working with local interagency councils.

-b) Provide adequate accessible and secure space/facilities to store permanent early intervention records and to house staff.
+b) Provide adequate accessible and secure space/facilities to store permanent EI records and to house staff.

 1) Receive referrals.

-2) Develop, maintain and process the permanent early intervention case record in accordance with policies set forth by the Department.
+3) Develop, maintain and process the permanent EI case record in accordance with policies set forth by the Department.

-3) Provide information about the Early Intervention Services System, including rights and procedural safeguards and available advocacy services, to families and initiate intake with parental consent.
+4) Provide information about the EI Services System, including rights and procedural safeguards and available advocacy services, to families and initiate intake with parental consent.

-6) Comply with family fee policies and procedures as set by the Department.
+5) Comply with family fee and public and private insurance policies and procedures as set by the Department.

-9) Monitor that the Part C funds are the "payor of last resort" to the extent allowed by law.
-This includes assistance in accessing resource supports, including but not limited to Medicaid (Title XIX), the State Child Health Insurance Program (Title XXI), the Division of Specialized Care for Children (Title V) and private insurance.
+6) Monitor that the Part C funds are the "payor of last resort" to the extent allowed by law.
+This includes assistance in accessing resource supports, including but not limited to the Division of Specialized Care for Children (Title V) and, with the parent's or guardian's informed consent, Medicaid (Title XIX), the State Child Health Insurance Program (Title XXI), and private insurance.

-A) The Individuals with Disabilities Education Act (20 USC 1400 et seq.).
-The United States Department of Education regulations for the early intervention program for Infants and Toddlers with Disabilities (34 CFR 303) and the Illinois Early Intervention Services System Act.
+A) The Individuals with Disabilities Education Act.
+The United States Department of Education regulations for the EI program for Infants and Toddlers with Disabilities (34 CFR 303) and the Illinois EI Services System Act [325 ILCS 20].

-B) The federal Family Education Rights and Privacy Act (FERPA) (20 USC 1232g, 1232h) and the United States Department of Education implementing regulations (34 CFR 99); the Illinois School Student Records Act [105 ILCS 10].
+B) The federal Family Education Rights and Privacy Act (FERPA) (20 USC 1232g, 1232h) and the United States Department of Education implementing regulations (34 CFR 99) and the Illinois School Student Records Act [105 ILCS 10].

-D) The Health Insurance Portability and Accountability Act (42 USC 1320 et seq., and the regulations promulgated thereunder at 45 CFR 160, 162 and 164 regarding transactions, privacy and security).
+D) The Health Insurance Portability and Accountability Act and the regulations promulgated under that Act (45 CFR 160, 162 and 164) regarding transactions, privacy and security.

 d) Maintain a directory of non-EI financial resources and support services for use with families.

-e) Assist families in accessing non-EI financial resources and support services by making appropriate referrals while the child is enrolled with the Early Intervention Services System and at transition.
+e) Assist families in accessing non-EI financial resources and support services by making appropriate referrals while the child is enrolled with the EI Services System and at transition.
 Children found ineligible should be offered referrals for non-EI community resources prior to case closure.

 f) Maintain administrative and programmatic contact with all EI service providers in the service area.